justinyaodu/caketype/README.md

 square(3); // 9

 square("oops");
-// Value does not satisfy type 'number': type guard failed.
+// Value does not satisfy type 'number'.
 ```

 [Result.valueOr](#resultvalueor) can be used to return a default value when